marianheil/HepSW_bootstrap/UserInfo/README.txt

 The specific dependences are listed in NAME-VERSION/NAMEdependences.sh.
 Add everything listed in there to you ~/.bashrc.

+# Missing dependences, e.g. GLIBCXX 3.4.20

+A common problem in using these packages are missing system dependences, mostly GLIBCXX.
+They are in /usr/local/lib64 and /usr/lib64.
+Please source them as well, i.e. by adding

+  export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/usr/local/lib64:/usr/lib64

+to your .bashrc.

 # Adding new or updating packages

 To add new packages or update old once please create an "Issue" or "Merge